 This situation not only contributes to many current societal problems and even greater future challenges, but it also represents a tremendous squandering of human capital.

 As part of the solution of reducing this gap that separates the Latino communities from the larger community, and to enhance parent/children and school relationship, we have planned various strategies:

 - Offer bilingual education to parents and students at no cost

-- Find a school or school district interested to run friendly education to parents and supporting ESL
+- Find a schools or school districts interested in providing education to parents and supporting ESL

-- Upgrade learning with Basic Computer Skills and typing
+- Facilitate learning with Basic Computer Skills and typing